Knowing Your Aptitude Can Help You Choose a Career

 When a career description lists an aptitude among the qualifications one needs in order to work in an occupation, it is referring to a natural talent or an ability an individual has acquired through life experience, study, or training.
 The word may also pertain to one's capacity to acquire a skill.

-Another is the ASVAB (Armed Services Vocational Aptitude Battery), which the United States Military administers to students who are enlisting.
+The ASVAB is administered by the United States Military to recruits and students who are enlisting.
 They use the results to classify enlistees for training opportunities.

 Some Important Things to Know